|Jason Peter Todd|

 Batarang: Perfectly balanced boomerang with both a blunt face surface and razor sharp back surface capable of stunning or crippling opponents or cutting through bindings or tethers.

-Batboat: Watercraft capable of submerged travel, equipped with a wide variety of crime fighting accessories.
+Batboat: Watercraft capable of submerged travel, equipped with a wide variety of crime-fighting accessories.

 Batcave: Subterranean headquarters containing a vast array of scientific and crime fighting equipment.
+Also contains teleportation device for transportation from the Justice League Moon Base and back.

 Batcomputer: Computer containing a vast criminal database.